2024 Houston Astros season: Ronel Blanco's no-hitter

+Rest of April

+On April 3, Cristian Javier (1–0) and four relievers combined on a one-hit, 8–0 shutout of Toronto: Javier pitched the first five innings, allowing the one hit, and Seth Martinez, Rafael Montero, Tayler Scott, and Dylan Coleman each tossed an inning.
+Coleman made his Astros debut this game.
+Yordan Alvarez homered twice and tied a career-high with four hits, his 16th career multi-homer and sixth four-hit game.
+Jose Altuve and Jeremy Peña also homered for the Astros.

 In his next start on April 7, Blanco tossed another 5 2/3 no-hit innings until a single hit by Adolis García of the Texas Rangers ended 14 2/3 consecutive no-hit innings.
 Blanco set an expansion-era record (Note: Since 1961.) of 44 outs recorded to begin a season before allowing a hit.
 With Framber Valdez being skipped from making his start on April 8 due elbow soreness, Blair Henley made major league debut versus the Rangers.
 He retired just one of nine batters faced and allowed five runs as the Astros trailed 5–2 after one inning.
 Alvarez collected three hits, including a home run, and Victor Caratini hit a three-run home run as the Astros came back to win, 10–5.
 Seth Martinez (1–0) worked 3 2/3 scoreless innings, and Scott and Brandon Bielak each worked an additional two innings.

 Following the no-hitter and record-breaking streak of consecutive batters retired without a hit, Blanco was named the AL Player of the Week for the first time in for his career for April 7.

 On April 10, Spencer Arrighetti made his major league debut for the Astros, as the starting pitcher versus the Kansas City Royals at Kauffman Stadium.
 The Royals staked seven runs in the third inning, which finished Arrighetti's outing.
 The Royals won, 11–2, and extended a winning streak to 6 consecutive.
 The Royals continued their hot hitting the following day.
 They collected 11 hits in the first inning alone versus starter Hunter Brown, who became the first pitcher in major league history to allow 11 hits in less than one inning, which then led to nine runs.
 Brown tallied 2/3 inning before being removed.

 Alex Bregman recorded his 1,000th career hit on April 25, a single in the sixth inning in a 3–1 loss to the Chicago Cubs.
 He became the 14th player to amass as many hits as a member of the Astros.
 The loss dropped the Astros record to 7–19, the first time since 2014 they had been 12 games under .500 at any point, and second-worst 26-game start.